mariyacherian/Stack-Overflow-Challenge---Challenge-13-Integer-sorting-in-a-grid/README.md

 This is a solution to the https://stackoverflow.com/beta/challenges/79811869/challenge-13-integer-sorting-in-a-grid

 **Table of contents**

-Overview
+.Overview
-The challenge
+.The challenge
-Links
+.Links
-My process
+.My process
-Built with
+.Built with
-What I learned
+.What I learned
-Useful resources
+.Useful resources
-Author
+.Author
 **Overview**

 In this challenge, we will sort some numbers onto a 6x6 square grid.
 Each cell will have one number.

 Your challenge is to place all the integers into the grid such that